How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 Even the most well-meaning trainer who genuinely wants to help you introduce your puppy to the world in a positive way, can accidentally set you up to fail.
 Why?

-Because too much, too soon can create stress, not confidence.
+Because too much, too soon creates stress, not confidence.

 Socialization Does NOT Equal Exposure